-DISTRICT CHALLENGE PROGRAM STUDENT INTEREST AND ACHIEVEMENT SURVEY (To be completed by student)
+DISTRICT CHALLENGE PROGRAM STUDENT INTEREST AND ACHIEVEMENT SURVEY

-Name: Present School:

-1. List your past and present involvement with clubs and organizations and/or extra-curricular activities.
-Include length of involvement, positions held, and recognition received.

-Length of Time CLUB / ORGANIZATION POSITION / AWARD

-2. List hobbies and interests including sports, family activities, collections, games, traveling, etc. Outline the extent and duration of your involvement.

-Length of time HOBBIES / INTERESTS INVOLVEMENT

-3. Describe what you like most about school and subjects and why.

-4. Describe what you like least about school and subjects and why.

-5. Are you an expert or specialist in some area(s)?
+(To be completed by student)

+Present School t ength of involvement, p ent involvement with clubs and organizations ositions held, and recognition received. and/or extra-curricular activities.
+Length of Time CLUB / ORGANIZATION POSITION / AWARI sts including sports, family activities, collections , games, traveling, etc. Outline t Length of time HOBBIES / INTERESTS INVOLVEMENT Jescribe what you like n nost about school and subjects and why.
+Describe what you like le east about school and subjects and why.
+Describe what you like lo east about school and subjects and why.
+Describe what you like lo east about school and subjects and why. east about school and subjects and why. ecialist in some area(s)?
+Please explain. ecialist in some area(s)?
 Please explain.

-EXPERT IN: EXPLANATION
+ANATION

-APPLICATION PART 2 - Page 4 of 4

-DISTRICT CHALLENGE PROGRAM Information Survey
+APPLICATION PART 2 - Page 4 of 4 DISTRICT CHALLENGE PROGRAM Information Survey